jylhakos/Deep-Learning-and-PyTorch/Recurrent-Neural-Networks/README.md

 ### **What is exploratory data analysis in Time-Series?**

-**Exploratory Data Analysis (EDA)** in time-series is the systematic investigation of temporal datasets to understand patterns, relationships, and characteristics that are crucial for building effective forecasting models.
-Unlike traditional EDA, time-series EDA focuses on:
+**Exploratory Data Analysis (EDA)** in time-series is the systematic exploration of temporal datasets to recognize patterns, relationships, and characteristics that are essential for building forecasting models.

+EDA in time-series focuses on:

 #### **Temporal pattern discovery**
 - **Trend Analysis**: Long-term increases or decreases in electricity consumption